kivy/python-for-android/docs/source/prerequisites.rst

     pip install --upgrade cython

 You must have android SDK and NDK.
+The SDK defines the Android functions you can use.
+The NDK is used for compilation.
 Right now, it's prefered to use:

-- SDK API 8 or 14 (15 will not work until a new NDK is released)
+- SDK API 8 or 14 (15 will only work with a newly released NDK)
 - NDK r5b or r7

 You can download them at::

     http://developer.android.com/sdk/index.html
     http://developer.android.com/sdk/ndk/index.html

+In general, Python for Android currently works with Android 2.3 to L.

 If it's your very first time into android SDK, don't forget to follow documentation for recommended components at::